JanUniAccount/IDM-Traffic-Simulator/README.md

 of the commonly used Intelligent Driver Model.
 The program enables the user to adjust the simulation parameters using the user interface.
 The preview of the simulator is presented below.
 ![](images/preview.png)
-## Installation
-IDM Traffic Simulator was created in Python and the Pygame library.
-The installation instructions will be provided soon.